Blendify/blender-manual/blender_docs/manual/advanced/scripting/introduction.rst

 Installation
 ^^^^^^^^^^^^

-Add-ons are conveniently installed through Blender in the :menuselection:`User Preferences --> Add-ons` window.
+Add-ons are conveniently installed through Blender in the :doc:`User Preferences </preferences/addons>`.
 Click the :menuselection:`Install from File...` button and select the ``.py`` or ``.zip`` file.

 To manually install scripts or add-ons place them in the ``add-ons``, ``modules``, ``presets`` or ``startup`` directory according to their type.
 See the description above.

-You can also run scripts by loading them in the :doc:`Text Editor </editors/text_editor>` window.
+You can also run scripts by loading them in the :doc:`Text Editor </editors/text_editor>`.